Sealed Source Leak Testing Step By Step Guide

 1. Gather Your Equipment To conduct a leak test, you’ll need:

-• RSCS’s leak test kit, which includes swabs, alcohol wipe, zip close bag, and data sheet.
+• RSCS’s leak test kit, which includes swabs, alcohol wipe, zip close bag, and leak test number

-• Place zip close bag and data sheet form in the numbered, pre-addressed paper envelope.
+• Place zip close bag and data sheet form in the numbered, pre-addressed paper envelope and mail to RSCS for analysis.

 • Multiple test kits may be placed in a larger envelope for mailing.